 Why should you visit Bucharest?

 Bucharest is the largest city and capital of Romania.
-This city has some of its best landmarks and historical architectures in Europe.
+This city has some of its best landmarks and historical architecture in Europe.

 The traditional culture of Bucharest attracts many tourists to visit every year and explore different cultural sites, outstanding museums, and art galleries.
 Many cultural events and festivals take place almost all over the year here.
 The Palace of Parliament is a must-visit and the top beautiful attraction in Bucharest.